usnistgov/corr-deploy/docker/README.md

 	$ sudo ./ansible-docker.bash --ask-sudo --tags serve --limit corrcloud --inventory-file hosts.docker
 	$ sudo ./ansible-docker.bash --ask-sudo --tags serve --limit corrfrontend --inventory-file hosts.docker

-In case of the platform deployed with the file system as a storage medium, There is a requirement that constraint corrapi and corrcloud to be deployed on the same host.
-This is due to the fact that both component have to access the storage.
+In case the platform is deployed with the file system as a storage medium, There is a requirement that constraint corrapi and corrcloud to be deployed on the same host.
+This is due to the fact that both components have to access the storage.
 Running them separately will result on inconsistencies.
 Further work has to be done to have a secured ftp access to the storage which will make this remark obsolete as sftp will be prefered over the current capability.